mjordanst/Gate/docs/data_output_management.rst

 The projectionPlane should be chosen correctly, according to the simulated experiment.
 The pixelSize and the pixelNumber are always described in a fixed XY-axes system.

+**Note!** This output is not yet implemented for the case of multiple Sensitive Detectors.

 Reading an interfile image with ImageJ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~